scalacenter/bloop/docs/contributing-guide.md

 1. Run the docs generation via `bloop run docs -w` or `~docs/run` if you're using the sbt shell.
 1. Run `yarn start` inside the `website/` directory.
 Yarn will start a local web server with the current state of the docs.
-1. Locate the Markdown file you want to editd
+1. Locate the Markdown file you want to edit
 1. Make a change in the Markdown file.
 The first command will automatically rebuild the docs and the second one will show it in the browser.

 If the previous procedure doesn't show a change because, for example, you